FrancisMurayaDev/teach2give-javascript/0x05-document-object-model/changing_dom_elements.md

 #### textContent

 Sets or gets the text content of an element and its descendants without preserving the HTML tags.
-- does the same thing what `.innertext` does.
+- does the same thing what `.innerText` does.

 - More consistent across browser compared to <i>innerText </i>